 Ultimately, your exit strategy needs to demonstrate you can maintain repayments without financial hardship.
-If the bank isn’t convinced, your application will most likely be declined.
+If the bank isn’t convinced, your application for a home loan will most likely be declined.

 If your current mortgage has been in place for a number of years, there’s a good chance you’re paying a higher rate of interest than those loans on offer today.

-Most refinancing requires you to approach a new lender; even with the best of repayment histories, they need to know you can continue making repayments for the term of the loan.
-Accordingly, many of the considerations for a new loan apply, including the need for a robust exit strategy.
+Most refinancing requires you to approach a new lender; even with the best repayment histories, they need to know you can continue making repayments for the term of the loan.
+Accordingly, many of the considerations for a new loan application include the need for a robust exit strategy.